VIVEKCHOWDARI10/Hotstar-Project/README.md

-## Hi there! this my new project
+## 🚀 Hotstar Application Deployment on Kubernetes (DevSecOps Project)
 **Welcome to the Hotstart App Deployment project!
-This project demonstrates how to deploy a Hotstar Next.js application on Kubernetes cluster using modern DevOps tools, practices and following a DevSecOps approach.**
+This project demonstrates how to deploy a Hotstar Next.js application on Kubernetes cluster using modern DevOps tools, practices and following a DevSecOps approach,including CI/CD with Jenkins, security scanning with OWASP Dependency Check and Trivy, code quality analysis with SonarQube, infrastructure provisioning with Terraform, and monitoring using Prometheus and Grafana.**

 ## 🛠️ **Tools & Services Used**